Chalmers-TRA460/2026-G4-Emidens/PRD.md

 Patients: Arguably the primary stakeholder, as they are the ultimate beneficiaries or subjects of clinical decision-making.
 Students: A secondary stakeholder group, particularly in the context of medical education and training, where such systems may support learning and clinical reasoning development.
+Clinical Leadership (e.g., verksamhetschef or ledningsläkare): A key stakeholder responsible for governance, approval, and implementation decisions.
+This group determines whether clinicians are permitted to use the tool, ensures alignment with organizational policies, patient safety standards, and regulatory requirements, and evaluates its impact on workflow, quality of care, and resource allocation.

 ### 2.3 User Journey — Current State [Recommended]